 A critical and historical survey of representative works and authors of a major literary period.
 May be repeated for additional credit with a different period heading.
-Prerequisites: ENGL-101, ENGL-102, and Pre/Co-requisite: ENGL-240 or ENGL-250, or permission of instructor.
+Prerequisites: ENGL-101, ENGL-102, and Pre/Co-requisite: ENGL-240 or ENGL-250.
 Annually.